jakreiter/BeelabRecaptcha2Bundle/README.md

 This bundle is released under the LGPL license.
 See the [complete license text](LICENSE).

-Adds the ability to use a proxy to communicate the web server with google.
+Adds the ability to use a proxy to communicate the web server with Google.